A Statement on I Kissed Dating Goodbye

 Two years ago I began a process of re-evaluating the book.
 This included inviting people to share their stories with me on my website, personal phone calls with readers, an in-depth study of issues surrounding my book overseen by one of my graduate school professors, and finally, creating a documentary film that captured the conversations with people who were reshaping my thinking.

 For me, it’s been important for this process of reevaluation to engage other people and other voices.
 It has been drawn out because I did not want to be superficial in my response, and I have made it public because I think my reevaluation should be commensurate to the public reach of my book.

 I’m making two free resources available that share how my thinking has changed.
 The first is a free ebook called “The Books That Changed My Mind.”
-The second is the documentary I Survived I Kissed Dating Goodbye that tells the story of my journey and highlights other voices on this topic.
-Exploration Films is making the film available for people to watch free online starting November 20, 2018.
-(The paid options for the film help support Christian filmmaking but I am not receiving an payment for my work on the film).
+The second is the documentary I Survived I Kissed Dating Goodbye.
+This film, produced and directed by Jessica Van Der Wyngaard, tells the story of my journey and highlights other voices on this topic.
+Jessica’s production company DOCSology is making the film available for people to watch free online.
+(The paid options for the

 There are other weaknesses too: in an effort to set a high standard, the book emphasized practices (not dating, not kissing before marriage) and concepts (giving your heart away) that are not in the Bible.
 In trying to warn people of the potential pitfalls of dating, it instilled fear for some—fear of making mistakes or having their heart broken.
 The book also gave some the impression that a certain methodology of relationships would deliver a

 To those who read my book and were misdirected or unhelpfully influenced by it, I am sincerely sorry.
 I never intended to hurt you.
 I know this apology doesn’t change anything for you and it’s coming too late, but I want you to hear that I regret any way that my ideas restricted you, hurt you, or gave you a less-than-biblical view of yourself, your sexuality, your relationships, and God.